Camu camu, a shrub found in flooded areas of the Amazon rainforest, may just be the next superfood to hit North American markets soon.

 - Camu camu berries can be very tart and unpleasant in terms of taste, so powdered versions are most popular as supplements.

-- Camu camu powder dosage recommendations vary, but a typical dosage is about 1-3 teaspoons of powder per day.
+- Camu camu powder dosage recommendations vary, but a typical dosage is about one to three teaspoons of powder per day.
 More than this may provide too much vitamin C and lead to side effects.
 When purchasing powder or supplements, always look for the correct species name Myrciaria dubia.

 - Some people also experiment with using skin cream, serums or skin masks made with camu because of the antioxidant and brightening effects of vitamin C. When used in oil form on the scalp, it can also boost the health of your hair.